rooseveltframework/roosevelt/README.md

 Views are [Teddy](https://github.com/kethinov/teddy) templates.
 See the Teddy documentation for information about how to author Teddy templates.

+You can also use different templating engines by tweaking Roosevelt's parameters (see above parameter documentation).

 Express variables exposed by Roosevelt
 ===